 Governance: "That professional governance structure and process to enhance effective and efficient planning and decision-making, leadership, coordination and monitoring of the Fund is developed and maintained."

 The ACDF Committee will use the Vision statement and Objectives as a guide to decide how it can best support and develop the Aboriginal Community of Interest.
 The Vision and Objectives form the basis for the types of projects that the ACDF Committee will support and how it intends to allocate funds.

-Applications for funding must be applicable to the Wangan and Jagalingou Native Title Claim area or benefit Aboriginal people residing within this Community of Interest.
+Applications for funding must be applicable to the Clermont-Belyando Area Native Title Claim area or benefit Aboriginal people residing within this Community of Interest.
+Applications open on 1 January of each year and assessments will take place on a quarterly basis.
 The Claim area is an

 attachment to this web-site.

 The ACDF is for the term of the Clermont Coal project leases.

 Projects with a life beyond the funding term will be monitored by the Executive Officer as per the terms of the partnership agreements.